 Hotel Beauséjour Ranelagh

-Marmottan-Monet Museum is located close to the Hotel Beauséjour Ranelagh, making it the perfect place to stay for visitors looking to explore the museum’s collections.
+Marmottan-Monet Museum is close to the Hotel Beauséjour Ranelagh, making it the perfect place for visitors to explore the museum’s collections.
+The charming and comfortable hotel offers a range of rooms and suites.
+It’s also just a short walk from the Musée Marmottan Monet, making it ideal for museum visitors.

 Villa du Square, Luxury Guest House